-If you prefer not to cycle you can also visit the towns of Waterland by bus (or auto of course) for a day trip from Amsterdam.
-Tourists buses go to Monnickendam and Broek in Waterland but you can also be cooler and take a public transit bus.
-It’s easy and you might meet a friendly local.
-Check out 9292.nl for details on what buses to take from your location.
+If you prefer not to cycle you can also visit many of the towns of Waterland by bus (or auto of course) for a day trip from Amsterdam.
+Tour buses go to Monnickendam, Volendam, Marken and Broek in Waterland but you can also take a public transit bus from the north side of Central Station.
+Check out 9292.nl for details on what public transport you can take from your location, or read more here.

 Have fun and enjoy Waterland!
 It’s one of our favorite day trips from Amsterdam by bicycle or bus.